SakshiKekre/CMPE283/README.md

 ```
 $ gcloud compute ssh instance-1
 ```
-It will generate the required key pair for secure shell
+It will generate the required key pair for secure shell.

 ****************************************************************************************************************************

 # STEP2:

 Create a new directory and clone this GitHub repository in your directory.

-The readMSR.C file has code to
+The readMSR.C file has code to:
    - read MSR Controls of your VM processor
    - write these controls to the kernal log

-Copy files to repository
+The Makefile has the recipe to make the object files from source files.

 ****************************************************************************************************************************

 # STEP 3:

-Install gcc, make and linux headers using below commands
+Install gcc, make and linux headers using below commands:

 - Compiler
 ```